-Your doctor will remove your stitches within the first two to three weeks of your breast lift surgery recovery.
+Your doctor will remove your stitches within the first two to three weeks after your breast lift surgery.
 This can be uncomfortable.
 You may feel a slight pulling sensation.
-However, most people don’t have a problem with it.
+However, most patients don’t have a problem with it.

 Your doctor will check on the symmetry of your breasts.
 If there is a slight asymmetry between them, a minor procedure corrects the problem.
 The nipple may need repositioning.
 You may need other adjustments, but these can wait until you’re fully recovered.

 Most doctors will tell you to plan on at least a week of breast lift recovery time, but sometimes it can take up to three.
 Depending on the nature of your job, you might be able to return to work after a week.
 Social outings and other light activities can also be resumed after a week or so.
 Avoid strenuous activity such as exercise or any lifting for four weeks.

 By now your incisions are fully healed.
 The scarring is minimal, and a good cosmetic surgeon will make the incisions on the underside of the breasts, where they are not noticeable.
 You can wear low cut tops without fear of someone seeing your scars.
 You may need to continue to wear the supportive bras for a few months after the procedure.
 The numbness in your nipples might last for about six weeks.